Weaving satins, woolens and tapestries;

 It is up to you, young Learners,

-And indifferent to this blot on our soul.
+And indifferent to those blots on our soul.

 Instead of drowning the poor,